 Refund of Tuition and Fees

+It is the student's responsibility to know and understand the state mandated refund policy.
 Upon notification from the Office of the Registrar of official withdrawal, the Bursar Office shall reimburse the applicable portion of tuition and fees (unless otherwise noted) in accordance with the following schedule:

 If the student withdraws during a fall or spring semester or a summer term of 10 weeks or longer:

 - Prior to the first class day of a given semester, 100 percent reimbursement

 - During the first five class days, 80 percent of the applicable portion of the tuition and applicable fees reimbursement

 - During the second five class days, 70 percent reimbursement